$u^* = \sqrt{uv}$: Conclusion

-\paragraph{In practice} In the United States, the government is mandated to stabilize the economy at full employment.
-We have argued that our efficient unemployment rate $u^* = \sqrt{uv}$ is the appropriate measure of full employment.
-Hence, the Fed could use it as their full-employment target---especially since $\sqrt{uv}$ can be measured in real time.
+\paragraph{Full-employment target} The Federal Reserve is mandated to stabilize the economy at full employment.
+However, there is no agreed-upon standard of what is the unemployment rate at full employment, which makes it difficult for the Fed to design policy to achieve full employment, and for outside observers to assess the performance of the Fed \citep[p.
+3]{D77}.
+We have argued that the legal notion of full employment should be translated into the economic concept of social efficiency, and accordingly, that the unemployment rate $u^* = \sqrt{uv}$ is the appropriate measure of full employment.
+The Fed could use $u^*$ as their full-employment target---especially since $\sqrt{uv}$ can be measured in real time.

-\paragraph{In theory} Moreover, targeting $u^*$ is optimal in certain monetary models with unemployment.
-This happens for instance in the model developed by \citet{MS19}.
-In that model, it is optimal to eliminate the unemployment gap by setting the nominal interest rate appropriately.
-As the unemployment gap is countercyclical, and a reduction in interest rate lowers unemployment, it is optimal to lower the interest rate in slumps, when the unemployment gap is high, and to raise it in booms, when the unemployment gap turns negative.